Lorenzo-BARRAUD/Econometrics-Video-Thelem/README.md

 # Thelem-VideoEconometrie

-La vidéo concernant ce projet est sur YouTube : https://youtu.be/Tff9eUdCcyQ
+The video is on YouTube with this link : https://youtu.be/Tff9eUdCcyQ